paonekumar/aspnetcoreAngular4/README.md

 Please check https://github.com/paonekumar/aspnetcoreAngular4 VS2015

-Angular 4 (& material) in ASP.NET Core with TypeScript Angular-CLI
+Angular 4 with ASP.NET Core and TypeScript by using Angular-CLI